edu-kalel/edu-kalel.github.io/_posts/2023-07-24-TechLogDoc.md

 ---
-title: Technical Log Doc
+title: Technical Log Doc for LeetCode problem
 date: 2023-07-24 12:00:00 -0500
 categories: [Encora, Technical Log Doc]
 tags: [apprentice, weekly, encora, leet code, technical log doc]     # TAG names should always be lowercase
 ---

-# Apprentice Technical Log Doc for LeetCode problem
 ## Overview
 During this week, one of the assignments was to solve a LeetCode problem individually, we were given 3 problems to choose from.
 Due to a misunderstanging, I ended up solving the 3 of them (😅), but I will make this log doc about the problem [2744.
 Find Maximum Number of String Pairs.](https://leetcode.com/problems/find-maximum-number-of-string-pairs/)